 blood has several types of

-cells including neutrophils, bands, eosinophils, basophils, monocytes and lymphocytes.
+white blood cells including neutrophils, bands, eosinophils, basophils, monocytes and lymphocytes.
 Each fights infection in a different way.
-Neutrophils, for example, are one of the body's main defenses against
+Neutrophils, for example, are one of the body's main defenses against bacteria.
+Neutrophils kill

 bacteria by ingesting them.
 But the immune system can definitely get overwhelmed by bacteria and that can lead to a very serious condition called sepsis where the response to infection starts to damage organs.
 Infections leading to sepsis are usually bacterial but can be fungal or viral.
 Scientists are still trying to find cures and treatments for sepsis.